pmp-library/pmp-library/docs/contributing.md

 repository.
 You can locally run the test suite from your build directory by invoking the

-    $ make test
+    make test

 target.
 To obtain more detailed test output we recommend to invoke the Google Test runner directly:

-    $ cd tests
+    cd tests
-    $ ./gtest_runner
+    ./gtest_runner

 ## Code Coverage

 We track the overall code coverage rate of our unit tests using [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html), which is part of [GCC](https://gcc.gnu.org/).
+Generating the coverage report also requires the [lcov](http://ltp.sourceforge.net/coverage/lcov.php) package to be installed.

-To check the code coverage locally run
+To check the code coverage locally run cmake in `Debug` mode with the `ENABLE_COVERAGE` flag sett to `true`:

+    cmake -DCMAKE_BUILD_TYPE=Debug -DENABLE_COVERAGE=true ..

+Rebuild and run the `coverage` target:

-    $ make coverage
+    make && make coverage

 This will run the test suite and collect the coverage data.
 A HTML report of the results will be generated to `coverage/index.html`.
 We generally try to maintain